AIDC F-CK-1 Ching-kuo: Upgrades

-During the F-CK-1's development, it was tapped as the secondary delivery vehicle for the Taiwanese nuclear weapons then in development.
-The primary delivery method was to be the Sky Horse missile.
-Weapons designers at CSIST were instructed to design the nuclear weapon to fit within the dimensions of the F-CK-1's centerline drop tank (~50 cm diameter).
-Modifications to the aircraft would have been required for it to obtain the desired 1,000 km range (especially without the centerline drop tank available) and were envisioned to include more efficient non-afterburning engines.
-The F-CK-1 would not have been able to fulfill the nuclear strike mission until mid-1989 at the very earliest.
-Early designs called for an unpowered gravity bomb.
-The nuclear weapons program was shut down under US pressure before the F-CK-1 entered service and the dedicated nuclear strike variant was never produced.
+In April 1997, AIDC awarded Litton's Applied Technology division a production contract and options totalling $116.2 million for improved radar warning receivers (IRWR) to be installed aboard.

 The first stage of upgrades to the fleet was originally planned to be completed by 2013, and was planned to include improved avionics, radar, electronics, weapons capabilities and lifespan extensions.
-In May 2014, the ROC Air Force made photos of the fighters with enhanced Wan Chien long-range missile capabilities public.
-The upgrade program was finally completed in 2018.
+In May 2014, the ROCAF released photos of the fighters with enhanced Wan Chien long-range missile capabilities.
+The upgrade program was completed in 2018.

 Variants

+Planned nuclear strike aircraft

+CSIST planned to modify at least one of the IDF aircraft to enable it to deliver a nuclear weapon to a range of 1,000 km (621 mi).
+As a nuclear weapon would be carried in place of the IDF's centerline fuel drop tank, this would add weight while reducing fuel and nominal range.
+To compensate, CSIST planned engine modifications for greater fuel efficiency while sacrificing acceleration and engagement capability.

+Taiwan's nuclear weapons program was shut down in early 1988, months before the first IDF prototype was delivered.

 Prototypes

 Four "Full Scale Development" units were produced; three single-seaters followed by a two-seater.
-The first successful test flight by single-seater FSD A1 was made on May 28, 1989.
-The two-seater FSD B1 conducted its first flight on July 10, 1990.
+The first successful test flight by single-seater FSD A1 was made on 28 May 1989.
+The two-seater FSD B1 conducted its first flight on 10 July 1990.
+The first successful firing of the Tien-Chien II (Sky Sword II) air-to-air missile took place in 1992.
+The ROCAF established its first squadron of 10 pre-production F-CK-1s the following year.